2021 Oktoberfest guide to the Philly area

 Cape May takes the fall festival beachside with Bavarian food, live music, plenty of suds in the beer garden, and vendors selling collectibles, antiques, and crafts.

 🕑 Sept.
-25, 9 a.m.-6 p.m., 📍 Carpenter Lane between Ocean & Perry and continue down Jackson Street and onto Beach Ave. between Perry & Decatur, ✉️ doreen@capemaychamber.com, 🌐 capemaychamber.com
+25, 9 a.m.-6 p.m., 📍 Carpenter Lane between Ocean & Perry and continue down Jackson Street and onto Beach Avenue between Perry & Decatur, ✉️ doreen@capemaychamber.com, 🌐 capemaychamber.com

-Log Tavern Brewing have only been slinging suds in Milford for a few years, but this fall, they’re bringing Oktoberfest to the Poconos with food, live music, craft vendors, raffles, family activities, and, of course, lots of beer.
+Log Tavern Brewing has only been slinging suds in Milford for a few years, but this fall, it’s bringing Oktoberfest to the Poconos with food, live music, craft vendors, raffles, family activities, and, of course, lots of beer.

 Chester County’s own Victory Brewing partners for this festival, which features food from the likes of the Nacho Depot, Race to Taste Curbside Grill, and Kona Ice, as well as live music and a beer garden on Green Street.